 • What is the source of articles for Mastermind's database of scientific literature?

 PubMed.
-Mastermind uses PubMed as the source of the articles that are prioritized for full-text download.
-The content of the Titles and Abstracts are used to prioritize those articles that mention a gene or disease or any synonym of either entity for automatic full-text download and data processing.
+The content of the Titles and Abstracts from PubMed are used to prioritize those articles that mention a gene or disease or any synonym of either for full-text indexing and data processing..

 • How often is the Mastermind database updated?

 Weekly.
-Mastermind performs weekly updates to its database by identifying what new content has been published in the preceding week and prioritizing this content for full-text download and data processing.
+Mastermind performs weekly updates to its database by identifying the new content that has been published in the preceding week through PubMed and prioritizing this content for indexing.

 • Can results change from day-to-day on the same search in Mastermind?

 Yes.
-Because Mastermind data is updated on a weekly basis, as new articles are published, new content is simultaneously being added to Mastermind.
+Because Mastermind data is updated on a weekly basis and article indexing is ongoing, as new articles are indexed, the search results can change.

 • Does Mastermind provide access to articles to users without journal subscriptions?

-No. Mastermind does not provide direct, on-line access to articles if those articles are not already available to users – either for free or through an institutional subscription.
+No. Mastermind does not provide direct, online access to articles if those articles are not already available to users – either for free or through an institutional subscription.
 If a PDF is available to you through the publisher website, the PDF Viewer will allow you to view the full-text publication within Mastermind.
-If you do not have an institutional subscription to the journal, Mastermind will show you the sentence fragments where the search terms were found in the article and also will direct you to PubMed where you can link to the journal and pay a one-time access fee to obtain the manuscript.
+If you do not have an institutional subscription to the journal, Mastermind will provide you a link through the publisher or via PubMed to purchase access to the article.

 • Are genes and variants found in the tables and figures of full-text searches included in the Mastermind database?